marcellusm2/poc-r2dbc-postgres-notification/README.md

 ## Requirements

-You need a running PostgreSQL database. `src/main/resources/application.properties` is configured to `localhost:5432` user `postgres` without a password.
+You need a running PostgreSQL database and `src/main/resources/application.properties` configured.
 Please adapt the parameters to your environment.

 ## Running the Application